-Dollarama's vendor base is well diversified.
-The Corporation globally sources products from over 1,250 vendors, with the largest vendor accounting for approximately 6% of our total purchases in Fiscal 2024.
-For the same period, the top ten vendors represented approximately 31% of total purchases and the top 25 vendors represented approximately 44% of total purchases.
+Dollarama's vendor base is diversified.
+The Corporation globally sources products from over 1,250 vendors, with the largest vendor accounting for approximately 6.7% of total purchases in Fiscal 2025.
+For the same period, the top ten vendors represented approximately 33% of total purchases and the top 25 vendors represented approximately 47% of total purchases.
 The Corporation generally does not enter into long-term purchase contracts or arrangements but rather, purchases products on an order-by-order basis.
-Dollarama has also developed direct relationships with overseas Tier 1 and Tier 2 vendors since 1993.
+Since 1993, Dollarama has also developed direct relationships with overseas vendors (which include manufacturers as well as commercial or trading agents that serve as intermediaries between Dollarama and other vendors, including manufacturers).
 By dealing directly with overseas vendors, the Corporation develops product design, packaging and labelling concepts for private label brands, minimizes markups and overhead costs typically associated with intermediaries and importers and increases its bargaining power.
 This sourcing strategy also provides the Corporation with more visibility and control over safety and quality monitoring.

-4. Risks of Forced Labour or Child Labour in our Operations and Supply Chain
+4. Assessing and Managing Risks of Forced Labour and Child Labour